-"What" we have found out is not simply about process assessment, analysis, and improvement, but demands a paradigm shift to a positive attitude and supportive management throughout the workforce.
-For example, ensuring a complaints-handling and management system is in place to track and measure this process is vital for ongoing improvement.
+"What" we have found out is not simply about process assessment, analysis, and improvement, but demands a paradigm shift to a positive attitude and supportive management throughout the workby Richard Barton force.
+For example, ensuring a complaintshandling and management system is in place to track and measure this process is vital for ongoing improvement.
 A culture of "welcoming complaints" needs to be encouraged by top management, and it should not be seen as a method or reason for criticizing individuals.